-Table of Contents . i
+Table of Contents i

-Judges of the Court vi
+Judges of the Court . vi

-Officers of the Court vi
+Officers of the Court . vi

-Advisory Committee on Rules vi
+Advisory Committee on Rules . vi

 Court of Appeals Miscellaneous Fee Schedule vii

-Notice to Litigants ix
+Notice to Litigants . ix

-Federal Rules of Appellate Procedure and First Circuit Local Rules.
+Federal Rules of Appellate Procedure

+and First Circuit Local Rules

 TITLE I. APPLICABILITY OF RULES.

 Rule 1.
 Scope of Rules; Definition; Title.
+1

 Rule 2.
 Suspension of Rules.
+1

 TITLE II.
-APPEAL FROM A JUDGMENT OR ORDER OF A DISTRICT COURT. $\frac{1}{\frac{1}{1}}$
+APPEAL FROM A JUDGMENT OR ORDER OF A DISTRICT COURT

 Rule 3.
-Appeal as of Right - How Taken .
-3
+Appeal as of Right - How Taken.
+1

-District Court or Bankruptcy Appellate Panel.
+Local Rule 3.0.
+Docketing Statement Required; Dismissals for Want of Diligent

+Prosecution.

+Rule 4.
+Appeal as of Right - When Taken.

+Rule 5.
+Appeal by Permission

+Rule 6.
+Appeal in a Bankruptcy Case.

 Rule 7.
 Bond for Costs on Appeal in a Civil Case.
+Buila 8.
+Stay on Iniumation Dending Appeal

 Rule 8.
 Stay or Injunction Pending Appeal.
+Buils 0.
+Balagage in a Criminal Case

 Rule 9.
 Release in a Criminal Case.

 Local Rule 9.0.
-Recalcitrant Witnesses.
-12 12 14

-Rule 10.
-The Record on Appeal.
+Recalcitrant Witnesses

 Local Rule 10.0.
-Ordering Transcripts 15 17 17
+Ordering Transcripts

+Rule 11.
+Forwarding the Record.

+Local Rule 11.0.
+Transmission of the Record, Sealed Documents.

+Rule 12.
+Docketing the Appeal; Filing a Representation Statement; Filing the Record

 Local Rule 12.0.
-Appearance, Withdrawal of Appearance
+Appearance, Withdrawal of Appearance.

 Rule 12.1.
-Remand After an Indicative Ruling by the District Court on a Motion for Relief That Is Barred by a Pending Appeal .
+Remand After an Indicative Ruling by the District Court on a Motion for Relief That Is Barred by a Pending Appeal. .
 21 TITLE III.
-REVIEW OF A DECISION OF THE UNITED STATES TAX COURT Rule 13.
-Review of a Decision of the Tax Court Rule 14.
-Applicability of Other Rules to the Review of a Tax Court Decision $\frac{1}{22}$ TITLE IV.
-REVIEW OR ENFORCEMENT OF AN ORDER OF AN ADMINISTRATIV AGENCY, BOARD, COMMISSION, OR OFFICER Rule 15.
+APPEALS FROM THE UNITED STATES TAX COURT.
+Rule 13.
+Appeals from the Tax Court.
+Rule 14.
+Applicability of Other Rules to Appeals from the Tax Court TITLE IV.
+REVIEW OR ENFORCEMENT OF AN ORDER OF AN ADMINISTRATIV AGENCY, BOARD, COMMISSION, OR OFFICER.
+Rule 15.
 Review or Enforcement of an Agency Order - How Obtained; Intervention Rule 15.1.
-Briefs and Oral Argument in a National Labor Relations Board Proceeding .
+Briefs and Oral Argument in a National Labor Relations Board • Proceeding.
 24 Rule 16.
-The Record on Review or Enforcement Rule 17.
-Filing the Record Rule 18.
+The Record on Review or Enforcement.
+Rule 10.
+Filing the Record. • Rule 18.
 Stay Pending Review.
 Rule 19.
-Settlement of a Judgment Enforcing an Agency Order in Part Rule 20.
-Applicability of Rules to the Review or Enforcement of an Agency Order TITLE V. EXTRAORDINARY WRITS Rule 21.
-Writs of Mandamus and Prohibition, and Other Extraordinary Writs Local Rule 21.0.
+Settlement of a Judgment Enforcing an Agency Order in Part.
+Rule 20.
+Applicability of Rules to the Review or Enforcement of an Agency Order TITLE V. EXTRAORDINARY WRITS.
+Rule 21.
+Writs of Mandamus and Prohibition, and Other Extraordinary Writs.
+Local Rule 21.0.
 Petitions for Special Writs TITLE VI.
 HABEAS CORPUS; PROCEEDINGS IN FORMA PAUPERIS Rule 22.
-Habeas Corpus and Section 2255 Proceedings Local Rule 22.0.
+Habeas Corpus and Section 2255 Proceedings.
+Local Rule 22.0.
 Habeas Corpus; Certificate of Appealability Local Rule 22.1.
 Habeas Corpus; Successive Petitions Rule 23.
-Custody or Release of a Prisoner in a Habeas Corpus Proceeding TITLE VII.
-GENERAL PROVISIONS.
-Rule 25.
-Filing and Service.
-Local Rule 25.0.
-Electronic Case Filing System and Facsimile Rule 26.1.
-Corporate Disclosure Statement Rule 27.
-Motions Local Rule 27.0.
-Motions Rule 28.
-Briefs Local Rule 28.0.
+Custody or Release of a Prisoner in a Habeas Corpus Proceeding Rule 24.
+Proceeding in Forma Pauperis.
+TITLE VII.
+GENERAL PROVISIONS .
+33 Rule 25.
+Filing and Service .
+33 Local Rule 25.0.
+Electronic Case Filing System and Facsimile .
+35 Rule 26.
+Computing and Extending Time. .
+35 Rule 26.1.
+Corporate Disclosure Statement. .
+37 Rule 27.
+Motions .
+38 Local Rule 27.0.
+Motions. .
+40 Rule 28.
+Briefs.
+Local Rule 28.0.
 Addendum to Briefs Required Local Rule 28.1.
 References in Briefs to Sealed Material .
 44 Rule 28.1.
-Cross-Appeals Rule 29.
+Cross-Appeals.
+Rule 29.
 Brief of an Amicus Curiae.
 Rule 30.
-Appendix to the Briefs Local Rule 30.0.
-Appendix to the Briefs Rule 31.
-Serving and Filing Briefs Local Rule 31.0.
-Filing Briefs Rule 32.
-Form of Briefs, Appendices, and Other Papers Local Rule 32.0.
-Computer Generated Disk Requirement for Documents Filed in Paper Form Local Rule 32.2.
-Citation of State Decisions and Law Review Articles Local Rule 32.4.
-Motions for Leave to File Oversized Briefs .
-55
+Appendix to the Briefs.
+Local Rule 30.0.
+Appendix to the Briefs.
+Rule 31.
+Serving and Filing Briefs.
+Local Rule 31.0.
+Filing Briefs.
+Rule 32.
+Form of Briefs, Appendices, and Other Papers.
+Local Rule 32.0.
+Computer Generated Disk Requirement for Documents Filed in • Paper Form.
+54 Local Rule 32.2.
+Citation of State Decisions and Law Review Articles.
+Local Rule 32.4.
+Motions for Leave to File Oversized Briefs LOCUI NUIC 52.7.
+MICHOIS JUI LEUVE IO I IIE OVEI SIZEU DI IEJS .